Mahesh-Cheemalapati/Euler-Solutions/README.md

 ## Euler Solutions
 > If you have ever checked out [Euler Archives](https://projecteuler.net/archives) to practice some coding
-> Here are some solutions to the problems
+> Here are some solutions to the problems,
-> The solutions are written in *Javascript*
+> the solutions are written in *Javascript*

 - ***Multiples of 3 and 5***
 ```